geonetwork/doc/source/user-guide/harvesting/index.rst

     Caused by: sun.security.provider.certpath.SunCertPathBuilderException:
        unable to find valid certification path to requested target

-The server certificate for the |project_name| server being harvested needs to be added to the JVM keystore with `keytool <http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html>`_ in order to be trusted.
+The server certificate for the GeoNetwork server being harvested needs to be added to the JVM keystore with `keytool <http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html>`_ in order to be trusted.

 An alternative way to add the certificate is to use a script like::